AriFordsham/GHCWiki/building/prerequisites.md

 <table><tr><th>[ Haddock](http://www.haskell.org/haddock/)</th>
 <td>
 Haddock is a documentation generator for Haskell, used for making the docs for the libraries.
 If you don't want to build the docs then you don't need haddock.

+Haddock is only needed for GHC 6.8.3 and older; GHC 6.10 comes with Haddock.
-Currently you need a 0.\* version of haddock; 2.\* versions won't work.
+For GHC 6.8 and older you need a 0.\* version of haddock; 2.\* versions won't work.
 </td></tr></table>

 <table><tr><th>`autoconf` and `automake`</th>